rust-lang/wg-async/src/vision/status_quo/alan_hates_writing_a_stream.md

 After a couple weeks learning Rust basics, Alan quickly understands `async` and `await`, and therefore has several routes built for his application that await a few things and then construct an HTTP response and send a buffered body.
 To build the buffered response bodies, Alan was reading a file, and then appending a signature, and putting that all into a single buffer of bytes.

-Eventually, Alan realizes that some responses have enormous bodies, and would like stream them instead of buffering them fully in memory.
+Eventually, Alan realizes that some responses have enormous bodies, and would like to stream them instead of buffering them fully in memory.
 He's *used* the `Stream` trait before.
 Using it was very natural, and followed a similar pattern to regular `async`/`await`:

 ```rust
 while let Some(chunk) = body.next().await? {